About Ted Leonhardt

 Ted close up

 A quick career summary: I started as an illustrator in a Boeing in-house design group, then worked for a design consultancy before starting my own firm, which grew steadily over many years.
-I sold The Leonhardt Group after it reached $10 million in fee sales and had a staff of 50; I stayed on for the new owners as Chief Creative Officer.
-In that position I was based in London, and was responsible for something like 500 creatives in 27 offices worldwide.
+I sold The Leonhardt Group in 1999 and stayed on for the new owners as Chief Creative Officer of Fitch out of London.

 I’ve made many changes since I realized something was missing in my life.
 I’m much happier, I’m writing almost every day and I have a busy practice helping both individuals and small groups.